slub/ocrd_kitodo/README.md

 - Unzip `./_resources/data.zip` to `./_resources/data` to provide the examples and Kitodo.Production configuration files.

-Following the instructions in [OCR-D models](#ocr-d-models) to install example model in Controller.
+- Follow the instructions in [the next section](#ocr-d-models) to install OCR models on the Controller.

 ### OCR-D models